tokenio/sdk-js/README.md

-# Token-io SDK  (Readme not up to date, view source)
+# Token-io SDK  (Readme may not up to date, view source)

 A javascript SDK for interacting with the Token System.
 Visit Token at http://token.io.